Petlja/BlockBasedProgScratchPracticeEng/_sources/Scratch3 Interface_eng.rst

    :answer_a: yes
    :answer_b: no
    :correct: b
-   :feedback_a:  Project needs to have а stage with at least one backdrop.
+   :feedback_a: False.
+Project needs to have а stage with at least one backdrop.
-   :feedback_b:
+   :feedback_b: True.

-   Is there a project without a stage?
+   Can you make a project that doesn't have a stage?

 Question 4
 ~~~~~~~~~~